gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 Nothing really changes for mode 2 except that I just wait until there is a frame recorded by the camera that contains a laser dot.

+I later had to adjust a bit the laser detection as the projector was emitting a lot of light.

 #### Camera calibration

 I needed to use a projector in order to report the position of the laser shot onto the wall.